Image Recognition

 Text Detection:

 The image recognition system also helps detect text from images and convert it into a machine-readable format using optical character recognition.
+An image recognition app can include text detection as a core feature, enabling users to extract and process textual information from photos or scanned documents

 The Process of Image Recognition System